flatcar-archive/flatcar-docs/os/customizing-docker.md

 ### TLS keys creation

 Please follow the [instruction][self-signed-certs] to know how to create self-signed certificates and private keys.
-Then copy with following files into `/etc/docker` Flatcar Linux's directory and fix their permissions:
+Then copy with following files into `/etc/docker` Flatcar Container Linux's directory and fix their permissions:

 ```sh
 scp ~/cfssl/{server.pem,server-key.pem,ca.pem} coreos.example.com: